 For a period of time, you will need to be on a low histamine diet.
 Make sure you check out the table of high histamine foods mentioned in last month’s article.
 Again, your healing time will depend on how long you have been experiencing the unpleasant symptoms of histamine intolerance.

-- Avoid fermented foods – vinegar, aged cheese, alcohol in particular white wine
+- Avoid fermented foods – vinegar, aged cheese, alcohol in particular wine.

-- Apples (which naturally contain quercetin, mainly green), pears, raspberries
+- Eat foods high in quercetin: apples (which naturally contain quercetin, mainly green apples), pears, raspberries, onions.

-- Lettuce, carrots, pumpkin, potato, capsicum – to name a few
+- Eat vegetables lettuce, carrots, pumpkin, potato, capsicum – to name a few.

-After a period of time, you may be able to slowly reintroduce some of these foods back into your diet.
-With some guidance and using a food diary, you will learn which foods you are able to eat.
+After a period of time, you may be able to slowly reintroduce the higher histamine foods back into your diet.
+With some guidance and using a food diary, you will learn which foods you are able to eat with out triggering symptoms.
 Some foods you will be able to have sometimes, in small amounts and, others you may not.

 You can manage histamine intolerance.
 As a result, you will be able to live more comfortably, and be free of your symptoms.
 Above all, you need to be patient.
 Let your body heal itself.